Work With a Slip-and-Fall Attorney that Has a Proven Record of Winning

 Common Locations of Slip-and-Fall Accidents

 When a slip-and-fall accident happens at a business, the property owner could be liable.
 For example, grocery stores sometimes have wet floors after a spill or melted ice from a broken freezer compartment, leading to a slip.
-In a case like this, the store owner should have cleaned up the spill or should have placed a sign near it to warn visitors.
+In a case like this, the store owner should have cleaned up the spill or placed a sign near it to warn visitors.

 Frequent Defendants in Slip-and-Fall Cases

-The City of Atlanta frequently finds itself as a defendant in trip-and-fall cases.
+Additionally, the City of Atlanta frequently finds itself as a defendant in trip-and-fall cases.
 Cities have a responsibility to properly maintain the sidewalks on public property.
 The quality of a sidewalk must match what’s required in city of Atlanta statutes, both for private property owners and for the city’s public property.

 However, the city of Atlanta is a clear and frequent violator of this statute.
-For example, a Georgia Tech study found that cities like Atlanta have recently paid out millions in compensation for trip-and-fall injuries related to poorly maintained sidewalks.
+For example, a Georgia Tech study found that cities like Atlanta have recently paid out millions of dollars in compensation for trip-and-fall injuries related to poorly maintained sidewalks.
 The Stoddard Firm has multiple wins for its clients in these types of cases.

 Types of Settlements Our Slip-and-Fall Injury Attorneys Can Win